mak-ux/Final_Audio_toolbox_Matlab_2020/README.md

 The toolbox can be used to perform audio operation just by giving audio as input and corresponding output can be visualized as a graph and one can verify it by hearing the sound.
 Please use headphones to verify sounds it will help you to differentiate between actual and modified output.
 A MatLab environment is needed To run this program.

+Watch the video from the given link, you will be able to run this program once you are done with watching the video, make sure that you are having a Matlab environment installed on your pc.

 # Link to the project
 https://in.mathworks.com/matlabcentral/fileexchange/80521-audio-system-toolbox